fractastical/distributed-governance/biblios/network_states.md

 Network States & Startup Societies Bibliography
 ==============================================

-_An expanded reading list on network states, charter / startup cities, special jurisdictions, and the socio-economic theories behind them._
+_An expanded reading list on network states, charter / startup cities, special jurisdictions, and the socio-economic theories behind them, as described at the inaugural network state weekend at Zuzalu._

 ### Foundational Works
 - Balaji Srinivasan, **The Network State** (2022) – https://thenetworkstate.com/